Why should my pet be microchipped?

 While collars and tags can get caught or removed, microchipping identifies your pet permanently and effectively.

 Microchipping dogs is a legal requirement in England, Scotland and Wales.
 This is intended to help reunite owners with lost or stolen pets, relieve the burden on animal charities and local authorities, and protect the welfare of dogs by promoting responsible dog ownership.
-This law only applies to dogs, but we think it’s a great idea to have all your pets microchipped as this is the most effective way of reuniting you with your pet if they become lost or stolen.

 What is Microchipping?